 Finally, ceramic is the roughest grit.
 Used not just for sanding wood but for actually shaping it, too.
 On the downside, ceramic is the most expensive type of sandpaper.

 B. Dust Collection System

 Sanding creates a ton of particle dust.
-Most mechanical sanders will incorporate some type of dust collection systems.
+Most mechanical sanders will incorporate some type of dust collection system.
 Common systems include dust bags, filter canisters or a dust port for attaching a wet-dry vac.

 Source: The Wood Whisperer

 Dust collection systems aren’t always necessary if you’re sanding a small area.
-But sanding for larger projects can lead to dust spreading everywhere – even into other rooms.
-You’ll want a dust collection system if you’re sanding near areas which are finished (meaning not currently under construction).
+But sanding for larger projects can lead to dust spreading everywhere — even into other rooms.
+You’ll want a dust collection system if you’re sanding near areas that are finished (meaning not currently under construction).

 Regarding of the type of sanding you’re doing, everyone in the area should wear a dust mask.
 For heavy-duty sanding, a dual-cartridge respirator provides additional protection.
 Wood particles, especially from painted or varnished surfaces, can be dangerous if inhaled.

 This is a feature that limits the sanding depth.
 You can set a depth before sanding to prevent accidentally wearing down a piece of wood.
 A good protective measure when sanding finished furniture.

 While using a mechanical sander is fast and powerful, prolonged use can hurt your hands and arms.
 Sanders — especially heavy-duty ones — vibrate during use.
 This vibration can shake your hands, forearms, and more.